stburke-cmu/burke-samantha-portfolio/final_project_SamanthaBurke.md

       * Education is Key - where are we headed?
 Consider Nuclear Energy

 # Initial Sketches
-I'm still trying to think through how I want to display the data, but I have a general idea.
 These are the type of graphics I plan to visualize:
 * Bar graph of public opinion on energy sources
+* Death rates by source
 * Cost by source
 * Production capacity by source
 * Overall energy consumption over time